-- Resources can refer to a generic entity ("pod", "deployment", etc), subresources like the logs coming from a pod ("pod/log") or the particular resource name like an Ingress: "ingress-controller-istio", including custom resources your deployment defines.
+- Resources can refer to a generic entity (“pod”, “deployment”, etc), subresources such as the logs coming from a pod (“pod/log”) or the particular resource name like an Ingress: “ingress-controller-istio”, including custom resources your deployment defines.

-- Resources can also refer to Pod Security Policies or PSP, we will talk about them later.
+- Resources can also refer to Pod Security Policies or PSP.

 Role and ClusterRole: A set of permissions over a group of resources, think of it as a “security profile”, a Role is always confined to a single namespace, a ClusterRole is cluster-scoped.